uw-mad-dash/PGT_Index/README.md

 --------------------------------------------------------------------------------
 **ST-LLM**

-To demostrate distributed-index-batching's broader applicability, we intergrated it into [ST-LLM](https://github.com/ChenxiLiu-HNU/ST-LLM/tree/e979181c6d8359bb1f2a6ad4b85c7a2c6874432f) from [Spatial-Temporal Large Language Model for Traffic Prediction](https://arxiv.org/abs/2401.10134).
-The code is contained within TODO
+To demostrate distributed-index-batching's broader applicability, we intergrated it into [ST-LLM](https://github.com/ChenxiLiu-HNU/ST-LLM/tree/062c7ada936ea89986bd952be18d6ecd198953b3) from [Spatial-Temporal Large Language Model for Traffic Prediction](https://arxiv.org/abs/2401.10134).
+The code is contained within TODO.
+Note that a older commit of ST-LLM is used as that is when the version of the model we intergrated index-batching with.
 ---------------------------------------------------------
 **Datasets**